twisdale/FMListToJSONArray/README.md

 				"cars":[ "Ford", "BMW", "Fiat" ]
 				}

-			 Just as Filemaker array values would be accessed by index using the function GetValue, so to are JSON array values accessed by an index using brackets, [index]. cars[0] & "-Test #2" returns
+			 Just as FileMaker array values would be accessed by index using the function GetValue, so to are JSON array values accessed by an index using brackets, [index]. cars[0] & "-Test #2" returns
 			 		Ford-Test #2

 			index values in JSON start at 0, while in FIlemaker they start at 1.

 			----------------------------------
-			Translation from Filemaker to JSON
+			Translation from FileMaker to JSON
 			----------------------------------

 			Why is all of this important?
-Filemaker 16 has new native capabilities to interface with JSON / Javascript.
+FileMaker 16 has new native capabilities to interface with JSON / Javascript.
 However, there is no native function to translate a Filemake rlist into a JSON array.

-			Also, Filemaker's new JSON function JSONSetElement could easily be mistaken to produce  JSON array from a Filemaker list.
+			Also, FileMaker's new JSON function JSONSetElement could easily be mistaken to produce  JSON array from a FileMaker list.
 We would then expect
 			JSONListKeys and JSONListValues to produce results as if operating on JSON objects.
 But that is not the case.

 			For example, one might attempt to translate "Ford\rBMW\rFiat" into a JSON array by the following: